Learn

 The value of AI in genomics is not hype or branding.
 It solves specific, measurable problems that manual curation cannot address at scale.

-The PGS Catalog, maintained by EMBL-EBI and the University of Cambridge, contains over 3,550 published polygenic scoring modelsas of 2026.
+The PGS Catalog, maintained by EMBL-EBI and the University of Cambridge, contains over 300+ curated report PRS as of 2026.
 Each model aggregates the effects of hundreds to millions of genetic variants into a single risk score for a specific condition or trait.
-Running all of these against one individual’s genome produces a multidimensional risk profile that no human analyst could synthesize manually in a reasonable timeframe.
+Helix screens this source library, then surfaces a curated report subset that passes coverage and quality filters.

-AI agents process these scores in parallel, identify cross-trait correlations (for example, elevated cardiovascular and metabolic risk occurring together), flag ancestry-specific calibration issues, and generate contextualized interpretations grounded in published literature.
+One frontier AI agent processes these scores, identifies cross-trait correlations (for example, elevated cardiovascular and metabolic risk occurring together), flag ancestry-specific calibration issues, and generate contextualized interpretations grounded in published literature.
 The result is not a spreadsheet of numbers — it is a narrative report that connects genetic findings to actionable health decisions.

 Pharmacogenomics with Star Allele Calling